 It’s true that one of the most common reasons companies turn to SharePoint is that they need – or think they need – an intranet.
 If you want to set up somewhere that employees can discover and share information, and use simple self-service HR forms, then yes – SharePoint can do the job.

-It's so much more than that besides, though.
-SharePoint isn't an application – it's a platform, a framework on which businesses can build almost anything, from line-of-business systems to executive dashboards to websites.
-It's impossible to unlock the full potential of SharePoint without recognising this.
+It’s so much more than that besides, though.
+SharePoint isn’t an application – it’s a platform, a framework on which businesses can build almost anything, from line-of-business systems to executive dashboards to www.icloudsigninwebsites.
+It’s impossible to unlock the full potential of SharePoint without recognising this.

 “SharePoint isn’t suitable for line-of-business systems.”

 As above, there’s a common misconception that SharePoint isn’t suitable for line-of-business systems, only non-critical file stores or support portals.
 This isn’t true – the platform can be integrated with any number of external databases, standalone .NET applications or SAP modules, providing a single location from which all of a company’s mission-critical systems can be administered.

 “We need our IT department to manage our SharePoint projects.”

 A successful SharePoint project should be led by business needs, and ergo managed and owned by business decision-makers.
 It’s quite frequent that the opposite happens – someone decides they want an intranet and it falls on the IT department to define scope and administer a rollout.